learn-co-curriculum/dsc-k-means-clustering-lab/README.md

 ![png](index_files/index_22_0.png)

 **_Question:_**  Interpret the elbow plots we just created.
-Where is the "elbow" in these plot?
-According to this plot, how many clusters do you think actually exist in the dataset we created?
+Where are the "elbow" in these plots?
+According to these plot, how many clusters do you think actually exist in the dataset we created?

 Write your answer below this line:
 _______________________________________________________________________________